GladiusClub/gladius-contracts/scf-23.md

 - Go back to Club Admin and refresh the page
 - Verify that new student has been added
 - Verify that Club received EURC according to course fee
+2. Club rewards distribution
+- go to calendar page and click any event
+- select an event, assign a reward to a student, make a transfer go back to the main page and under Club Summary click "All transactions" (review rewards distribution)
+3. Student app
+- login to https://gladius-frontend.web.app/ with Student account (password was generated during Parent singup)
+- Go to Profile and check the Student balance (it should match with distributed GLC from the club admin calendar)
+- Click Send, select Club name and click Send (wait a bit )
+- Click Receive to view the Wallet address and link to Explorer go back to Club admin and verify (refresh) that GLC payment from Student was received (use case: student bought some equipment)

 **Status**: In Progress